c0x63c/sbv2-wsl-docker/README_en.md

 ### Description
 * Style-Bert-VITS2 is a docker compose (GPU support) for WSL2.
-* The feature is that folders under volumes are treated as symbolic links in docker, so you don't need to copy local files.
+* The feature is that folders under volumes are treated as symbolic links in docker, so there is no need to copy local files into docker.
 * The shell allows you to switch between WEB-UI, editor, and API.

 ### Prerequisites